2025 Louisiana Legislative Update

 Act 346 – Sex Offenses Involving Minors

 Summary: Expands the definition of second degree rape to include sex with a victim aged 13–16 when the offender is three or more years older.
-It extends the time limit to prosecute sex offenses involving victims under 18 and raises the age for related hearsay exceptions.
+It extends the time limit to prosecute all sex offenses involving victims under 18 to 30 years.
+Raises the age limit from 12 to 13 for child statements admissible under the hearsay exception.

 Effective Date: August 1, 2025